 For applications in micromachining, USP lasers have two major advantages: first, they can process virtually all materials; second, their ablation is particularly precise and, therefore, gentle since the ultrafast interaction hardly leaves any heat in the adjacent material.
 For these reasons, USP lasers were of interest to medical technologies from the beginning, e. g. for eye surgery using the Femto-Lasik technology.

 For cutting of ultra-hard ceramic materials and fiber-reinforced plastics, the performance of current 100 W class USP lasers is often insufficient in terms of economical processing speeds.
-Driven by the application potential in the industry and the need for basic research, the “ADVANCED PHOTON SOURCES” partners have set themselves the goal of increasing the average power of the USP sources at the Fraunhofer Institutes ILT and IOF up to the 10 kW range.
+Driven by the application potential in the industry and the need for basic research, the partners of the Fraunhofer Cluster of Excellence Advanced Photon Sources CAPS have set themselves the goal of increasing the average power of the USP sources at the Fraunhofer Institutes ILT and IOF up to the 10 kW range.
 With a budget of about 10 million euros for the first three years, the partners will develop and test beam sources for various applications.

 In 2018, application laboratories will be set up at the two institutes.
 The development of system technology and innovative applications is enabled from an early stage.
 The Fraunhofer Cluster, which was founded at the beginning of the year, is open to all Fraunhofer Institutes.
 Currently twelve partners form the consortium: beside Fraunhofer ILT and IOF, the Fraunhofer Institutes FEP, IAF, IIS, IKTS, IMWS, ISE, ISIT, ITWM, IWM and IWS are involved.
 The consortium aims at developing applications, investigating new processes and facilitating industrially relevant throughputs of well-known processes.
 Examples range from the micro-structuring and surface functionalization of solar cells, ultra-hard ceramics and battery components to the cutting of glass and lightweight materials.